knighthat/Kreate-docs/docs/usr/FAQ/how-to-make-a-good-issue-ticket.md

 playback.
 Either song stops in the middle, or their downloads don't play when offline.

 In most cases, this is not Kreate's fault.
-Please read [playback stops midway](/usr/faq/playback-stops-midway) if you're experiencing similar problems mentioned above.
+Please read [playback stops halfway through](/usr/faq/playback-stops-halfway-through) if you're experiencing similar problems mentioned above.

 ### Check issue page for similar issues